 At Ceramics International both Rubber Modified and Polymer Adhesives can be purchased at below trade rates.

-Our RLA ADDFLEXTRA is a Rubber Modified white cement-based tile adhesive.
+Our ARDEX X17 is a Rubber Modified white cement-based tile adhesive.
 It comes in bright yellow bags and weighs 20kg.
 This tile adhesive is for internal use only.

-Our RLA MASTIK is a Polymer Modified white cement-based tile adhesive in green bags of 20kg.
+Our ARDEX X17 is a Polymer Modified white cement-based tile adhesive in green bags of 20kg.
 It proves to be most popular with all tilers and is more affordable than the Addflextra.

 Both tile adhesives can be purchased online.
 Delivery can be arranged or select Click and Collect in the checkout.